javiererrogarcia/javiererrogarcia/README.md

-- 👋 Hi, I’m @javiererrogarcia working as Data Cloud Architect Leader at Vueling Airlines.
+- 👋 Hi, I’m @javiererrogarcia working as Cloud Architect at Vueling Airlines.
 - 👀 I’m interested in AWS,Python, Jenkins, ElasticSearch and everything related to Data World and DevOps way of working.